MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

     label.textContent = addend1 + ' + ' + addend2 + ' = ' + sum;
     ```

 1. On the left, the number of this particular line of code is displayed as **34**.
 Click line **34**.
-DevTools displays a red icon to the left of **34**.
-The red icon indicates that a line-of-code breakpoint is on this line.
+DevTools displays a red circle (or more recently, a blue rectangle) to the left of **34**.
+The red circle (or blue rectangle) indicates that a line-of-code breakpoint is on this line.
 DevTools always pauses before this line of code is run.

 1. Click **Resume script execution** (![Resume script execution.](../media/resume-script-run-icon.msft.png)).
 The script continues to run until it reaches line 34.
 On lines 31, 32, and 33, DevTools prints the values of `addend1`, `addend2`, and `sum` to the right of the semi-colon on each line.